OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-04.md

 Disaster upon disaster is proclaimed; the whole land is devastated.
 In an instant my tents are destroyed, my shelters in a moment.

 ## Jeremiah 4:21
-How long must I see the battle standard and hear the sound of the trumpet?
+How long must I witness the battle standard and hear the sound of the trumpet?

 ## Jeremiah 4:22
 “For My people are foolish; they do not know Me.
 They are senseless children; they have no understanding.
 They are skilled in doing evil; they do not know how to do good.”

 ## Jeremiah 4:23
-I looked at the earth, and it was formless and empty; and at the heavens, and their light was gone.
+I observed the earth, and it was formless and empty; and at the heavens, and their light was gone.

 ## Jeremiah 4:24
-I looked at the mountains, and they were quaking; all the hills were swaying.
+I observed the mountains, and they were quaking; all the hills were swaying.

 ## Jeremiah 4:25
-I looked, and there were no people; every bird in the sky had flown away.
+I observed, and there were no people; every bird in the sky had flown away.

 ## Jeremiah 4:26
-I looked, and the fruitful land was a desert; all its towns lay in ruins before the Lord, before His fierce anger.
+I observed, and the fruitful land was a desert; all its towns lay in ruins before the Lord, in the face of His fierce anger.

 ## Jeremiah 4:27
 For this is what the Lord says: “The whole land will be a desolation, yet I will not destroy it completely.